UT-NDML/nanoSint/README.md

     * filed --> step distance between files (default 50)
     * sizep --> number of processors to use in analysis
     * simzoom --> sets whether to plot whole bed (1), just center box (2) or both (3)

-*limanalys
+  * Output is the png image files

+* limanalys
-command line inputs are the same as for the plots above with the exception of the simzoom input
+  * command line inputs are the same as for the plots above with the exception of the simzoom input
+  * additional variables used to set parallelization.
+List includes directories to navigate to as well as the corresponding box dimensions for the beds in each directory.
+Also includes the analysis box dimensions defined in the xvec and yvec lists
+  * Output are text files with the results of the analysis.
+The output results are then sent into the calibration scripts

+* TACCtimecalibplot_R2error_withFitting
+  * performs the calibration using the analysis results.
+The calibration is done within fitting of temperature bands defined in the AllCoeficients files.
+These files should be in the same directory as python script when run.
+  * In file settings *bedList* defines the list of directories containing the analysis files.
+Modifications should correspond to the SNo variable that sets the file naming. xbd and ybd also affect the file naming.
+These correspond to the file analysis boxes